wearelumenai/distclus/README.md

 In the example above the observations where vectors of R<sup>2</sup> and the distance used was the Euclid distance.
 The data types and distance are defined by objects that implement the ```core.Space``` interface.

-Actually the library provide 3 different data types :
+The library provides 3 different data types :
  - ```euclid.Space``` built with ```euclid.NewSpace``` constructor, used for vectors with Euclid distance
  - ```cosinus.Space``` built with ```cosinus.NewSpace``` constructor, used for vectors with cosinus distance
  - ```dtw.Space``` built with ```dtw.NewSpace``` constructor, used for time series of vectors with dtw distance